 Different areas will have different going rates for contractor work or professional home renovation work so where your home is located will impact the cost of the job.
 The time of the year that you want to have the work done can also have an impact on the cost of the job so if you’re planning on getting tuckpointing done make sure you find out what the difference in price is to have it done in the spring or summer versus the fall.

-If you’re not sure what the going rate is in your area it’s a good idea to get estimates from several different contractors so that you can compare the estimate costs.
+If you’re not sure what the going rate is in your area it’s a good idea to get estimates from several different contractors so that you can compare the estimated costs.

 The size of the job will have a big impact on the price.
 For example, if you only want to have a small area of the masonry wall repaired with tuckpointing that probably isn’t going to cost very much.
 But if you want the entire house tuckpointed that will cost a lot more.